At nearly 5,000 words, this guide takes a deep dive into the world of VPN routers.

 Below is a speed test we conducted for the Vilfo router review.
 It was conducted using a nearby NordVPN server:

 The name of this product tells you all you need to know.
-The Vilfo VPN router, created by Vilfo AB of Sweden, is first and foremost designed to be a killer VPN router.
+The Vilfo VPN router, created by Vilfo AB of Sweden, is first and foremost designed to be a top-end VPN router.
 We’ve seen reports that the router can get 500+ Mbps with OpenVPN encryption.
 Impressive to say the least.

 From the ground up, this router was designed for VPN services.
 It has support for many of the leading VPN services built right in (including two of our favorites, ExpressVPN and NordVPN), and works with any VPN service that supports OpenVPN and exports their configuration information.